 We hosted Larry Levan’s Birthday Bash with former Paradise Garage DJ’s, had a 22 channel sound-system installed and saw Joey Negro perform live in the Box.
 We established our music publishing business, taking on future Kendrick collaborator, Mura Masa.
 Above & Beyond become the first British DJ’s to sell out Madison Square Gardens as they embark on their Acoustic II tour.
 The world is introduced to Caitlyn Jenner, #OscarsSoWhite ripples through the media and the globe goes mad with the Dab.
 Game of Thrones fans are left rattled by the passing of Jon Snow (that’s no spoiler alert, if you don’t know that by now have you been living under a rock) and Rachel Dolezal popped up to defend her heritage, which turned out to be as white as Jon’s last name.
 Bruno Mars dominated the charts for 7 consecutive weeks with Uptown Funk at No.1, and 39 weeks in the top 40 while DJ Snake broke the record for first dance record to break 1 billion views on YouTube with his Major Lazor collaboration ‘Lean On’.

 We partnered with Dolby Laboratories to bring surround sound Dolby Atmos to the club, a first in the industry.
 Martin Garrix becomes the youngest ever DJ to head the DJ Mag Top 100, Boiler Room welcomes Skrillex and Fat Boy Slim to their decks in a change of pace and we celebrate our 25th anniversary with a makeover and brand new logo.
 Space closes its doors for the final time and Carl Cox ends his 15-year residency at the Ibizan superclub with a gargantuan party live streamed to millions across the globe.
 LCD Soundsystem return after a 5-year hiatus, Harry Potter also makes a comeback with The Cursed Child and the Olympics kick off in Rio.
 Fabric shut… and reopened (power to the people!).
-Sony took over the Ministry record label, the club saw Adam Beyer and 5 times Resident Advisor No.1 DJ, Dixon, play all night long.
+Sony took over the Ministry record label.
+The club saw Adam Beyer make his debut and we hosted a surprise reuniting of the legendary Sasha & Digweed.
 We welcomed original Ministry resident, DJ Harvey, back to our decks.
 Two legends were lost in 2016, RIP Bowie and Prince and the US election campaign gave us all the displeasure of meeting Mr. Donald Trump.
 Drake trumped the charts with One Dance hogging the No.1 spot for 15 weeks on the trot!